chuanluocs/CAmpactor/README.md

 *CAmpactor* is a novel and effective local search algorithm for compacting given PCAs into smaller-sized ones.
 This repository includes the implementation of *CAmpactor*, the testing instances adopted in the experiments and the experimental results.

+**Note**: the *CAmpactor* in this branch is the version at the time of paper submission.
+For the other version, which is submitted as the artifact for evaluation and also has some enhancement on usability, please check [this repository](https://github.com/zqy1018/CAmpactor-the-tool).

 ## Instructions for Building *CAmpactor*

 ```